rapyuta-robotics/RapyutaSimulationPlugins/docs/source/external_devices/character.rst

 BP_RRROS2AIControllerSplineParam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BP_RRROS2AIControllerSplineParam is a parameters for spline movement in BP_RRROSAIController.
+BP_RRROS2AIControllerSplineParam is a parameter for spline movement in BP_RRROSAIController.

 .. list-table::
    :header-rows: 1